Skip to content

 Step 2: Set your capacity limit

-Go to the Budget tab and configure:
+Go to Settings > Limits & safety and configure:

 TIP